LMS-Community/slimserver-platforms/Docker/README.md

   lms:
 ```

-copy docker-compose-logrotate.yml, then the entire logrotate directory to the directory that currently contains your docker-compose.yml.
+copy `docker-compose-logrotate.yml`, then the entire `logrotate` directory to the directory that currently contains your `docker-compose.yml`.

 The directory you run docker-compose from should look somewhat like:
 ```